 5 ways we can work together to end woman abuse

-This month kicked off with #TheTotalShutdown march, which was accompanied by a memorandum of 24 demands delivered to government.
-These demands are aimed at an integrated approach to the fight against the epidemic of violence.
-Actions by movements like this are critical to keeping the conversation on woman abuse alive.
+In the last few years, there has been a massive surge in the number of movements and initiatives aimed at ending woman abuse.
+Actions, taken by all these movements, are critical to keeping the conversation on woman abuse alive.
 Channelling these conversations into consistent, continuous and collective action however is the only way that we can bring the scourge to an end.

 For over 13 years, we’ve been doing our part through the 1st for Women Foundation, and more recently with the launch of ForWomen.